2017 Elementary Teacher Preparation Policy

 with scientifically based reading instruction.

-In its standards for preparation of elementary teachers, Colorado no longer requires teacher preparation programs to address the science of reading.
+In its standards for preparation of elementary teachers, Colorado requires teacher preparation programs to address the science of reading.

 Informational Texts: Colorado requires candidates to pass the Praxis II Elementary Education: Multiple Subjects (5001) test.
 The Praxis II reading and language arts subtest includes some of the instructional shifts toward building content knowledge and vocabulary through careful reading of informational and literary text associated with college- and career-readiness standards.
 Although the framework now addresses complex texts, it only does so in the context of measuring text complexity and does not address how to incorporate increasingly complex texts into instruction.